ESTJ Personality Traits: The Guardian

 • John D. Rockefeller, philanthropist and industrialist

-• Billy Graham, evangelist
+• Billy Graham, an evangelist

 • Bette Davis, actress